Student Bulletin – Financial Information

 Payment in Person

-Payment for student account charges may be made in person by cash or check only at the OneStop Office, located in the Admissions and Enrollment Services Building.
+Payment for student account charges may be made in person by check only at the OneStop Office, located in the Admissions and Enrollment Services Building.
 The OneStop Office is not able to accept any electronic forms of payment.
 However, there are computer kiosks located within the office for the convenience of students and their payers who wish to make electronic payment.
 Regular business hours are Monday-Friday, 9:00 am-5:00 pm.

 International Payment by Wire Transfer